zzdroide/borgmatic/Readme.md

       - `part` to backup the raw partition
       - `data` to backup file data only (exFAT-style)

-    - `constants.yaml`: (this file supports comments, so see instructions there)

     - `smarthealthc.cfg`: &lt;hc_url> &lt;dev>

       One line for every mechanical HDD worth preventative replacement.

+    - `constants.yaml` and `env`: these files support comments, so see instructions there.

 1.
     ```sh